moby/moby/docs/introduction/understanding-docker.md

 ### Container format
 Docker combines these components into a wrapper we call a container format.
 The default container format is called `libcontainer`.
-Docker also supports traditional Linux containers using [LXC](https://linuxcontainers.org/).
 In the future, Docker may support other container formats, for example, by integrating with BSD Jails or Solaris Zones.

 ## Next steps
 ### Installing Docker